 Of the album’s spilling percussion, exquisite spans of silence and its almost petroleum viscidity, Collings writes, “Very few thing in nature are truly repetitive.
 There is always subtle variation and imprecision.
 It’s a revolt against machines: precision doesn’t express anything and is pretty unnatural.
 Everything I play is messy, but on the border of being out of place.
 I use the computer for convenience, not as a principle.
 It is electronic only because I don’t have the hands or people to do it all at once.
 If I could, then I would.”
 Nearly all of Splintered Instruments is organic, played on acoustic instruments or sourced from physical objects and then manipulated, often considerably.

-The album was produced by Ben Frost, who also performed synthesizer and piano on “Vasilia.”
+The album was produced and engineered by Ben Frost, who also performed synthesizer and piano on “Vasilia.”
 Collings says, “If anything is influenced by Ben it’s the physicality and size of the sound.
 That’s something that really speaks to me in his music, this force of nature through noise and volume.
 I wanted to reach into the deepest part of me and pull out the true nature of things, or at least a faithful side to them: admitting you are violent, you are a beast of nature as much as a romantic, civilised human being.”

 Splintered Instruments acknowledges ferocity as much as it does beauty, and the result is something candid, universal, and unforgettable.
 Fluid Audio is proud to offer this stunning debut in a limited edition run of 200 hand made letter pressed CD’s, along with photo prints stored in archival paper, guitar pick, cards/download code all packed neatly into hand typed/numbered sealed envelopes.

 Engineered by Paul Evans, Matthew Collings, Ben Frost and Dan Rejmer